senzing-garage/g2snapshot/README.md

 - [G2Snapshot.py](G2Snapshot.py) is the legacy version that only uses the API.
 It does not require direct database access, but may not perform well on larger data sets.

 *You will want to install database access as described in the prerequisites below and use DBSnapshot.py on large databases.
-DBSnapshot is documented here but G2Snapshot has all the same parameters except thread_count, chunk_size and use_api.*
+DBSnapshot is documented here but G2Snapshot has all the same parameters except datasource_filter, thread_count, chunk_size, use_api.*

 Usage: